-Meanwhile, underlining the state’s commitment to lifelong learning is the government-funded Open University (OU), founded in 2002 and which now has over 4,000 students.
+Underlining the state’s commitment to lifelong learning is the government-funded Open University (OU), founded in 2002 and which now has over 4,000 students.
 It has flexible, modular learning programmes that provide career and personal development opportunities for students already in the workplace.
-The OU developed 26 programmes of study for the 2018-2019 academic year.
+The OU developed 37 programmes of study for the 2020-2021 academic year.
 The official teaching language is Greek, but currently offers five Master programmes in English.

 All of Cyprus’ universities design programmes to meet current business trends and future employment needs.
 Many of these focus on the island’s status as one of the world’s leading shipping centres and the discovery of significant gas reserves in Cypriot waters.

 UCY’s new Larnaca-based Faculty of Marine Sciences and Technology began its first classes in 2018, all in English, and according to Lloyd’s Register, is set to provide the local and global maritime industry with high-quality human capital and research capabilities.
 In 2016, UNIC launched the Cyprus Maritime Academy, which collaborates with renowned shipping companies and supports the local industry by providing qualified crew.
 UNIC also offers the island’s first BSc programme in energy, oil and gas management and was the first university in the world to accept Bitcoin for tuition payments and to offer a master’s degree course in digital currency, available in English both on campus and online.